 You want an NLP solution that is accessible to both power-users and less experienced users, including options to provide broad access to non-technical users.
 Look for a solution that offers multiple interfaces, plus the ability to customize interfaces to your exact needs via something like a web portal.

-ML is increasingly being used to help solve complex issues by analyzing data from textual sources.
-A suitable NLP solution should be able to process the mass of unstructured data in electronic health records, clinical trial records or full-text literature, to provide the clean, well-structured data that is needed to drive a predictive modeling ML engine.
-A standard API should also allow the NLP solution to be plugged into the selected ML tool.
+Ability to provide features for machine learning ML is increasingly being used to help solve complex issues by analyzing data from textual sources.
+A suitable NLP solution should be able to process the mass of unstructured data in electronic health records, clinical trial records or full-text literature, to provide the clean, well-structured data that is needed to drive predictive modeling.
+APIs should allow the NLP solution to be plugged into required workflows, or for the ML models to be added to the NLP workflow.

 A successful NLP solution should be trusted by its users, which requires transparency rather than a black box.
 The results should be understood, and they should be reproducible and predictable.
 The system should be standards-based, open and auditable, and offer query quality assessment via Gold Standard evaluation.